Nearsoft/jobs/readme.md

 * Solid knowledge of SQL
 * Experience working in an Agile/Scrum development process
 * Experience with performance and/or security testing is a plus

-## iOS Engineer
-🔎

-* Proficient Swift knowledge
-* Strong Objective-C knowledge
-* Strong knowledge of iOS UI principles, patterns, and best practices
-* Familiar with Bluetooth Framework
-* Experience with Auto Layout
-* Proficient understanding of version control tools and branching model (Git/GitFlow)
-* Experience creating reusable views only with code (without .xib or storyboards)
-* In general, strong iOS SDK knowledge
-* Experience with Agile Methodologies

-## Android Engineer
-🔎

-* Minimum 5-7 years of Android Development Experience using Android framework and Android Studio
-* Strong understanding of RESTful APIs
-* Delivered multiple Android apps to Google Play Store
-* Expert knowledge of object-oriented design patterns, data structures and algorithms
-* Hardware integration experience (Bluetooth, IoT, etc.)
-* Familiarity with version control systems including GitHub
-* Understanding of mobile databases such as Realm
-* Understanding of back end development technologies and languages such as Java, Go, PostgreSQL, MySQL, DynamoDB is a plus
-* Follow best practices related to coding, testing, and building software in a continuous integration environment
-* Solid understanding and demonstrated experience using Amazon Web Services and/or other cloud providers
-* Strong working knowledge of Agile development methodologies and best practices
-* Excellent communication and teamwork skills

 ## Product Designer